 (3) The objectives to be achieved by an ARUP are to be consistent with, but not limited to, the main objective of the ARMS that the ARUP is to implement.

+[Section 25 amended: No. 14 of 2021 s.
+7.]

 26. Method for allocating shares under ARUP

 (1) In making an ARUP that sets out a method for allocating resource shares the Minister must have regard to the following —